Moussa-Mikhail/thesis_code/README.md

 energy, angular momentum, linear momentum.
 The default is False.

-This function will take ~0.5 seconds per 10**6 steps if the .pyd extension is available.
+This function will take ~0.42 seconds per 10**6 steps if The time may vary depending on your hardware.
-1.5 seconds if it isn't.
-The time may vary depending on your hardware.
 It will take longer than usual on the first call.
 ```

-This is the docstring of thesis_code.main which can be seen at any time by using "help(thesis_code.main)" in Python.
+This is the docstring of simulation.main which can be seen at any time by using "help(simulation.main)" or "help(main)" in Python.

 # collect_data